shrinerb/shrine/doc/getting_started.md

 ```

 The above example sets up S3 for both temporary and permanent storage, which is
-suitable for [direct uploads][Direct Uploads to S3].
-The `:cache` and
+suitable for [direct uploads][presigned upload].
+The `:cache` and `:store`
-`:store` names are special only in terms that the [attacher] will automatically
+names are special only in terms that the [attacher] will automatically pick
-pick them up, you can also register more storage objects under different names.
+them up, you can also register more storage objects under different names.

 See the [FileSystem] and [S3] storage docs for more details.
 There are [many
-more Shrine storages][external] provided by external gems, and you can also
+more Shrine storages][storages] provided by external gems, and you can also
 [create your own storage][Creating Storages].

 ## Uploader